Four Keys to Cascading Company KPIs to Individualsby Stacey Barr |

 Key #3: Document the cascading cause-effect links, to build a map or story of the organisation’s strategy.

 It will make it easier to test the logic of cause-effect, and to communicate throughout the organisation what matters and why.
 Maps bring everything together, so you can see the whole, not just the parts.
 And you can start seeing something more than the cascading – you can see the collaboration!
+A PuMP Results Map is the perfect technique for documenting the cascading.

 Key #4: Involve people in the process of determining their “line of sight” to corporate goals.